ljkeller/DogClassifier/README.md

 To train the WhatDog model, you'll need:

 - Python 3.x (prefer an [Anaconda](https://www.anaconda.com/products/distribution) install)
-- FastAI, Pytorch libraries, and much more captured in the `environment.yml`
+- FastAI, PyTorch libraries, and much more captured in the `environment.yml`

 (View the environment.yml for more information)